EmreDan/Network-Packet-Sniffer/README.md

 # Network-Packet-Sniffer

-A Network Packet Sniffer that prompts the user to choose an ethernet device and capture / sniff the packets coming trough that device.
+A Network Packet Sniffer that prompts the user to choose an ethernet device and sniff packets coming trough that device.

-You can also choose to filter the packets.
+The program also lets you choose the packet type and filter it accordingly.